James Outman Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is sixth in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings put together by the Cubs pitching staff ranks sixth in the league.

-- The Cubs' 3.91 team ERA ranks seventh across all league pitching staffs.
+- The Cubs have the sixth-ranked team ERA among all league pitching staffs (3.75).

-- The Cubs give up the second-fewest home runs in baseball (nine total, 0.8 per game).
+- The Cubs give up the fourth-fewest home runs in baseball (11 total, 0.9 per game).

-- The Cubs will look to Steele (1-0) in his third start this season.
+- The Cubs will send Taillon (0-2) to the mound for his third start of the season.

-- His most recent time out came in relief on Wednesday when the left-hander threw 2/3 innings against the Seattle Mariners while giving up hits.
+- The righty last appeared on Sunday against the Texas Rangers, when he threw five innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.